edgedb/edgedb/docs/reference/ddl/objects.rst

 .. eql:synopsis::

-    DROP TYPE <name> ;
+    drop type <name> ;

 Description
 -----------

-``DROP TYPE`` removes the specified object type from the schema. schema.
+The command ``drop type`` removes the specified object type from the schema. schema.
 All subordinate schema items defined on this type, such as links and indexes, are removed as well.

 Examples
 --------